LeiladosSantos11/JSQuiz/fyi.md

 ## STEPS

 // Have a layout for the greeting
-// implement buton onclick behaviour
+// implement button onclick behaviour
-// install readline-sync
+// DONE install readline-sync
-// require readline-sync in index.js
+// DONE require readline-sync in index.js
 // display the terminal
 // loads a list of questions and display one by one
 // for reach question